 - Japanese maple leaves – optional for garnish

-- Add 6 large eggs to a pot of cool water, then place them on the stove and boil them for 20 minutes.
-Once boiled, place them in a bowl of cold water for 10 minutes.
-Refrigerate for 30 minutes.
+- Add 6 large eggs to a pot of cool water, just covering the eggs, then place them on the stove and boil them for 20 minutes over MEDIUM-HIGH heat.
+After 20 minutes, place them in a bowl of cold water for 5-10 minutes.

 - Once the eggs are cool, remove the shells by carefully tapping around the center and peeling.
 Crack and peel very carefully so the egg is pristine and free of tears and dents.

 - Slice eggs in half and carefully remove the yolks.
 They’ll almost always slide out if you’re gentle, so you don’t have you use a spoon.
 You may sometimes have a little left over, but it’s easier and less damaging to the egg white to try sliding first.
 Set whites aside.